Are you buying a house with another owner?

 Are you facing a property dispute?

-Book a FREE 15-minute meeting* with a specialist property dispute solicitor/consultant.
-They'll listen to your issue and suggest ways forward, including the costs, with No Obligation to use our services after the free meeting.
+Book a FREE 15-minute meeting* with a property dispute specialist who will listen to your issue and suggest ways forward, including the costs, with no obligation to use our services after the free meeting.

 • What are you due on sale?

-• How to sell where one person doesn't
+• How to sell where one person doesn't want to.

-• Mediation and Settlement Agreements
+• Mediation and Settlement Agreements.

-• Applications to court, including Declaratory Orders, Regulatory Orders, Occupational Rent
+• Applications to court, including Declaratory Orders, Regulatory Orders, Occupational Rent.

 How do you prove a resulting trust?

-A key principle to understand if there is a trust is that it is presumed, outside of certain relationships, that any money paid to a third party is never a gift and is always due to be paid back.
-This means if someone pays money to buy a property and receives no consideration in return then it is presumed that they have intended to retain an equitable interest in the property being purchased (ie they are going to get something back from the sale of the property in the future).
-The person buying the property will therefore hold the property on trust for them.
+This means if someone pays money to buy a property and receives no consideration in return, then it is presumed that they have intended to retain an equitable interest in the property being purchased (ie they are going to get something back from the sale of the property in the future).
+The person buying the property will, therefore, hold the property in trust for them.

 How do you rebut the presumption of resulting trust?

-• Evidence the money was a gift, such as a gifted deposit letter
+• Evidence the money was a gift, such as a gifted deposit letter.

-• Evidence the money was a loan, such as a loan agreement or a promissory note
+• Evidence the money was a loan, such as a loan agreement or a promissory note.

 Once again, this evidence would normally be obtained by your solicitor during the purchase of the property when they complete their due diligence of source of funds and to satisfy their obligations towards your mortgage lender.
 If you are getting a mortgage and are receiving money from a third party, then your mortgage lender will require you to confirm if the money used to buy the property is a gift or a loan.